ansible/ansible/docs/docsite/rst/dev_guide/module_lifecycle.rst

 To remove a deprecated module or plugin from a collection, you need to tombstone it:

-1. Remove the module or plugin file with related files like tests and documentation.
+1. Remove the module or plugin file with related files like tests, documentation references, and documentation.
 2. Add a tombstone entry in ``meta/runtime.yml``.
 For example, to tombstone the module ``old_cloud``, add:

    .. code-block:: yaml